Gazprom: Yukos Oil fraud

 Yuganskneftegaz was the core production subsidiary of the Yukos Oil Company, which was previously run by a Russian businessman, Mikhail Khodorkovsky.
-In 2003, the Russian tax authorities charged Yukos and Khodorkovsky with tax evasion.
+In 2003, the Russian tax authorities charged Yukos and its founder, Khodorkovsky, with tax evasion.
 On 14 April 2004, Yukos was presented with a bill for over US$35 bn in back taxes and a demand to pay the entire bill the same day.
-Requests by Yukos to defer payment, allow payment by installments or to discharge the debt by sale of peripheral assets, including its shareholding in the Sibneft oil company, were also refused.
+Requests by Yukos to defer payment, allow payment by installments, or to discharge the debt by sale of peripheral assets, including its shareholding in the Sibneft oil company, were also refused.

 The bailiffs froze Yukos' shares in Yuganskneftegaz and on 19 November 2004, they placed a notice in the Russian government newspaper Rossiyskaya Gazeta.
 Yuganskneftegaz would be sold at an auction thirty days later on 19 December 2004.
 The conditions for participation in the auction included an advance deposit of US$1.7 bn and prior clearance by the Russian Federal Antimonopoly Service.
-In early December 2004, Gazprom submitted an application to participate in the auction via its wholly owned subsidiary, Gazpromneft.
+In early December 2004, Gazprom applied to participate in the auction via its wholly owned subsidiary, Gazpromneft.

 On 15 December 2004, Yukos filed for bankruptcy protection in a Houston court and obtained a temporary injunction prohibiting Gazprom from participating in the auction.
 On 16 December 2004, a group of Western banks withdrew their financial support for Gazprom's application.
-On the same day, Baikalfinansgrup, a previously unknown company, applied to participate in the auction.
+On the same day, Baikalfinansgrup, a previously unknown company, submitted an application to participate in the auction.

 On 19 December 2004, only two companies appeared at the auction, Gazpromneft and Baikalfinansgrup.
 Gazpromneft declined to place any offer.
 Baikalfinansgrup acquired Yuganskneftegaz on its first bid.
 On 23 December 2004, Baikalfinansgrup was acquired by Rosneft.
 Rosneft later disclosed in its annual financial statement that it had financed the acquisition of Yuganskneftegaz.
 At the time, Sergey Bogdanchikov was the president of Rosneft and the chief executive officer of Gazpromneft.

-Shortly after the auction, the planned merger between Gazprom and Rosneft was abandoned, and Bogdanchikov resigned his post as chief executive officer of Gazpromneft.
+Shortly after the auction, the planned merger between Gazprom and Rosneft was abandoned, and Bogdanchikov resigned as Chief Executive Officer of Gazpromneft.

-On 7 February 2006, in response to a question by a Spanish journalist, Vladimir Putin disclosed that Rosneft had used Baikalfinansgrup as a vehicle to acquire Yuganskneftegaz in order to protect itself against litigation.
+On 7 February 2006, in response to a question by a Spanish journalist, Vladimir Putin disclosed that Rosneft had used Baikalfinansgrup as a vehicle to acquire Yuganskneftegaz to protect itself against litigation.